💨 Why Does My Baby Fart So Much?

 💨 First: Is Baby Farting Normal?

-📚 According to pediatric gastroenterologists, gas is a completely normal byproduct of digestion.
+YES.
+Yes.
+A thousand times yes.
+Newborns and young infants fart a lot.
+It’s a sign that their little digestive systems are working — albeit clumsily, like a first-time intern.
+According to pediatric gastroenterologists, gas is a completely normal byproduct of digestion.
 In fact, babies pass gas up to 15–20 times per day, sometimes more.

 🧠 But Why Are They So Gassy?